A Teacher’s Guide to Back to School Supplies

 Here, the name brand doesn’t matter.
 Get whatever cute ones your student wants!

-These durable, round-tipped scissors get the job done and lessen the risk of accidentally poking oneself.
+These round-tipped scissors get the job done and lessen the risk of accidents.

 The innovative safety-edge blades feature a safer blade angle to protect kids but still cuts all classroom materials.